-See, we’ve gone out of way to put together beard care packages that basically have everything a beard could ever need in the way of styling, grooming and essentially what will end up as a freaking awesome beard.
+See, we’ve gone out of way to put together beard care packages that basically have everything a beard could ever need in the way of styling, grooming and essentially what will end up like a freaking awesome beard.

 The packages come in three different levels: the starter kit (which has all of the very basics for giving your beard the best possible start), the standard kit (which helps those who have grown out a decent beard but it has started to go off track - like exactly what we have talked about in this post) and then of course…

 … the ultimate beard grooming kit (that offers everything your beard needs and much, much more - this is the kit for those who really want to go about and take their beard care to the next level).

 Get 10% Off Your 1st Order

 L E G E N D A R Y